IBM/eventing-openliberty-blockchain/README.md

    1. Save the folder as `wallet` in the `/Users/Shared/FabConnection/` directory.

-## 6. Start Org 1 and Org 2 Open Liberty Servers
+## 6. Start Org 1 and Org 2 Microservices

 1. You will have two VS Code widows open.
 As we installed the Dev Tool for Open Liberty, click the Liberty Dev Dashboard icon, and the extension will display the project: org-1-ol-blockchain.

 1. Right-click org1-ol-blockchain, and select Start.

-    This will quickly start up the application server up — usually within 2 – 5 seconds.
+    This will quickly start up the microservice within 2 – 5 seconds.

     Org1 is now running on port 9080.

-1. Navigate to the other VS Code window,click the Liberty Dev Dashboard icon, and the extension will display the project: org-2-ol-blockchain.
+1. Navigate to the other VS Code window, click the Liberty Dev Dashboard icon, and the extension will display the project: org-2-ol-blockchain.

     Right-click org2-ol-blockchain, and select Start.